-Del Shannon is a key figure in rock and roll’s transition from the Fifties to Sixties, serving as something of a link between Elvis and the Beatles.
+Del Shannon is a key figure in rock and roll’s transition from the Fifties to Sixties, serving as something of a link between Elvis Presley and the Beatles.
 He was among the relatively few self-reliant rock and rollers of the Teen Idol era.
 He wrote his own material, played guitar and sang, and did not project a manufactured image.
-Shannon turned out a solid run of hits during the first half of the Sixties, including one bonafide classic ("Runaway") and seven more Top Forty singles.
+Shannon turned out a solid run of hits during the first half of the Sixties, including one bonafide classic ("Runaway") and seven more Top 40 singles.
 He also gave and received influence from the up-and-coming bands of the British Invasion, including the Beatles.

-An early fan of Hank Williams, Shannon (who was born Charles Westover) picked up the guitar in his pre-teen years.
-After serving in the army in Germany, he returned home and formed his first band, the Midnight Ramblers, who became regulars at the Hi-Lo Club in Battle Creek, Michigan.
-It was here that Shannon worked up his first and most famous hit, “Runaway.”
-This minor-keyed classic from 1961 – which occupied the #1 spot for four weeks and has been covered by more than 200 artists – possessed two distinctive qualities that became signatures of Shannon’s sound: his frequent use of a forceful falsetto and bandmate/cowriter Max Crook’s solo on the “musitron,” a high-pitched electric organ.
+After high school, Shannon served in the army in Germany.
+He then returned home and formed his first band, the Midnight Ramblers.
+He took his stage name from a friend, Mark Shannon, and his boss’ car, a Cadillac Coupe de Ville.
+The Ramblers became regulars at the Hi-Lo Club in Battle Creek, Michigan.
+In early 1960, a deejay from local station WHRV caught one of the shows and arranged for an audition with Detroit’s Big Top Records.
+The label signed Shannon and sent him to New York to record some songs.
+The initial sessions did not yield much, but he was sent back to New York for another session.
+He wound up recording what became his first and most famous hit, “Runaway.”
+This minor-keyed classic from 1961 – which occupied the Number One spot for four weeks and has been covered by more than 200 artists – possessed two distinctive qualities that became signatures of Shannon’s sound: his frequent use of a forceful falsetto and bandmate/cowriter Max Crook’s solo on the “musitron,” a high-pitched electric organ.
 “Runaway” made an overnight star of Shannon, who suddenly found himself performing on package tours with the likes of Jackie Wilson and Dion.

 Two more chart singles – "Keep Searchin’ (We’ll Follow the Sun)” and “Stranger in Town" – came in 1964.
 Each bore a haunted, minor-key aura that was Shannon’s unmistakable signature – and perhaps symptomatic of the depression that would trouble him throughout his life.
 Shannon’s career cooled off as musical tastes changed in the latter half of the Sixties.
-In 1967 he recorded with the Rolling Stones’ producer, Andrew Loog Oldham, but the material was deemed too progressive by his record label and went unreleased for decades until its inclusion on a 1991 compilation CD, Del Shannon: The Liberty Years.
-Turning to production himself, Shannon cut a hit single, "Gypsy Woman," for Brian Hyland.
+In 1967, he recorded with the Rolling Stones’ producer, Andrew Loog Oldham, but the material was deemed too progressive by his record label and went unreleased for decades until its inclusion on a 1991 compilation CD, Del Shannon: The Liberty Years.
+Nicky Hopkins and John Paul Jones played on those sessions.